CMU-Practicum-Hiveonline/mid-term/final-presentation-ref-speaking-notes.md

 Third, adding machine learning to predict optimal notification timing and content.

-Fourth, extending to additional communication channels like WhatsApp and Telegram would reach users through their preferred platforms.
+Fourth, extending to additional communication channels like WhatsApp and Telegram to reach users through their preferred platforms.

 Finally, a self-service portal would allow Hiveonline administrators to create custom triggers without requiring technical support.